Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Application to two example systems

 We run the destabilization process for 18 iterations since further iteration would typically lead to a stochastic escape into the alternative basin of attraction.

-The noise amplitudes used for the parameter variation are updated in each iteration step, as mentioned above.
-We calibrate these by first setting all noise amplitudes simultaneously to $10^{-3} \cdot \sqrt{1-\lambda_p^2}$ and using these to compute varying parameter trajectories via equation \ref{eq: parameter variation}.
-The system, forced by the varying parameters, is then integrated for 100 time steps.
+The noise amplitudes used for the parameter variation are updated in each iteration step (see Sect. \ref{sec:Recipe}, step 3, and Appendix \ref{sec: step3_noiseamplitudes}).
+We calibrate these by first setting all parameter noise amplitudes $\sigma_i$ simultaneously to $10^{-3} \cdot \sqrt{1-\lambda_p^2}$ and using these to compute varying parameter trajectories via Eq. \ref{eq: parameter variation}.
+The system, forced by the varying parameters, is then integrated for 100 time steps (this number must be chosen large enough to allow the distribution of the observable to adjust to the new parameter noise).
 This is repeated iteratively whilst increasing the noise amplitudes in each iteration by a factor of 2, up to the point where the standard deviation of $x$ exceeds a value of $10^{-3}$.
 The noise amplitudes for generating the parameter series are then set to the values prior to the termination condition.
-To ensure that the VAR model actually shows a dependence on the parameter variations, we check whether the corresponding coefficients of the parameter-dependent VAR model significantly differ from zero, which was always the case (see Method section on noise amplitudes).
+To ensure that the VAR model actually shows a dependence on the parameter variations, we check whether the coefficients $A_p$ and $A_{op}$ of the parameter-dependent VAR model differ from zero (using the estimated errors of the coefficients, see Appendices \ref{sec: step2_VARmodel} and \ref{sec: step3_noiseamplitudes}).
+This turns out to always be the case.
 With this method we typically find noise amplitudes corresponding to a standard deviation of the parameters (given by $\sigma_i/\sqrt{1-\lambda_p^2}$ for parameter $p_i$) greater or close to 0.05.
-We also evaluate that the evolution of $x$ is correlated to each of the parameters for the chosen noise amplitudes by checking whether the coefficients $A_p$ and $A_{op}$ significantly differ from zero (using the estimated errors on the coefficients).

 We estimate the parameter-dependent VAR model using 1000 time steps for the fixed parameter model and 100 time steps for the parameter dependent part.

-The parameters are then updated at the end of each iteration step by maximizing $A_o + A_{op} \vec p$ under the constraint of preserving the mean value $\bar x = 1$ i.e.
+The parameters are then updated at the end of each iteration step by maximizing $A_o + A_{op} \vec p$, which is a scalar in this system and hence already the eigenvalue we want to increase via the parameter change.
+The constraint of preserving the mean value $\bar x = 1$ (see Appendix \ref{sec: step5_parameterupdates} and Eq. \ref{eq: preserving bar o}) then reads